raleel/cfi-srd/0010_Spells.md

 | **Cost:** 3, +1/additional Intensity | **Range:** 0 |
 | **Area:** 30 ft.
 Radius/Intensity | **Resist:** Parry or Evade |

 Upon casting this spell, a hammer-like force of spiritual energy appears, which then hurls itself at a target designated by the caster.
 Each Turn, the caster may use one of their Action Points to direct the hammer to attack, provided Concentration is maintained.
 While concentrating, the caster is limited to moving no faster than a walk, and may Evade or Parry with an equipped weapon or shield without breaking concentrating.
 With each Action Point spent to manipulate the hammer, it can be moved to any location within the caster's field of vision.
 If the caster is behind an opponent, they may use the hammer to strike the opponent from behind, negating their chance to defend themselves to the best of their ability.
 Spiritual Hammer causes damage as a normal war hammer (1d8+1), and has a chance to hit equal to the cleric's Combat Skill.
 Worn armor offers only half protection, but magical Armor Points or a creature's natural armor reduce damage as normal.
 It may be parried or evaded as normal and attacks against it are ineffective.
-Spiritual Hammer counts as a magical weapon with regards to striking creatures only harmed by magic, with every 2 levels of Intensity after the first granting the equivalent of a cumulative +1 Magic Bonus, to a Maximum of +5.
+Spiritual Hammer counts as a magical weapon with regards to striking creatures only harmed by magic, with every level of Intensity after the first granting the equivalent of a cumulative +1 Magic Bonus, to a Maximum of +5.
 This bonus does not add to the damage inflicted, rather, it helps damage creatures only harmed by a certain magic bonus or higher.

 | Intensity | Cost | Variable Effect |
 | :-: | :-: | :-- |